sktime/sktime/CONTRIBUTING.md

 * [Python guide for packaging](https://packaging.python.org/guides/),
 * [Cython guide on compilation/distribution](https://cython.readthedocs.io/en/latest/src/userguide/source_files_and_compilation.html).

-We use continuous integration services to automatically build and distribute wheels across platforms and version.
+We use continuous integration services to automatically build and distribute wheels across platforms and versions.
 The release process is triggered on our continuous integration services by pushing a [tagged commit](https://git-scm.com/book/en/v2/Git-Basics-Tagging) using [semantic versioning](https://semver.org).
 Pushing a new tag will trigger a new build on the continuous integration services which will provide the wheels for different platforms and automatically upload them to PyPI.
 You can see all uploaded wheels [here](https://pypi.org/simple/sktime/).

 To make the release process easier, we have an interactive script that you can follow.
 Simply run: